 My brothers and I grew up using these to make our math class more fun throughout our homeschooling journeys.
 These are a great resource for on-the-go learning when you’re traveling!
 You can get them individually or as a package, they also have a Pre-Algebra Intro Kit Game now too!

 Another fun math game that works for addition, subtraction and multiplication practice is dominos!
-I first saw the idea on my friend Dollie’s blog where she wrote about How to Teach Addition with Dominos, I took it a few steps further with my 5th grader last year and had her use dominos for her multiplication practice!
+I first saw the idea on a friend’s blog where she wrote about teaching her son how to add using dominos.
+I took it a few steps further with my 5th grader last year and had her use dominos for her multiplication practice!
 It was a change of pace and provided a fun way for her and I to work on multiplication facts together!

 What are your favorite fun math games?